-Growth rate of the Indian economy expected around 8.5% as against negative rate of -7% due to Covid-19 impact in 2020-21.
+Growth rate of the Indian economy expected around 7% in FY 2022-23 as against 8.5% (on lower base of earlier year due to Covid-19 effect))in 2021-22.

-Demand for paper in FY 23 is expected to revive in the second half, after the sluggish demand in the first half as a fallout of inflationary conditions prevailing globally.
+Demand for paper in FY 2024 is expected to revive towards the end of first half, after the sluggish demand in the past one year, as a fallout of inflationary conditions prevailing globally, which seems to have corrected to a great extent, as a result of measures taken by the Central Banks during the past one year.